tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter09_Neural_SpaceTime/Chapter09_Neural_SpaceTime.md

 \mathcal{L} = \sum_t \|F(o(x, y, t)) - I_t\|^2
 $$

 This loss is backpropagated through both the forward model and the two networks.
-In this way, **the motion and the scene are jointly learned from scratch**, using only the raw measurements as supervision.
+In this way, the motion and the scene are jointly learned from scratch, using only the raw measurements as supervision.